officelearn/azure-docs.sv-se/articles/logic-apps/logic-apps-overview.md

 ---
-title: Automatisera uppgifter för företags integrering – Azure Logic Apps
+title: Automate tasks for enterprise integration - Azure Logic Apps
-description: Lär dig mer om automatisering av arbets flöden som integrerar appar, data, tjänster och system med minimal kod för företags integrering med hjälp av Azure Logic Apps.
+description: Learn about automating workflows that integrate apps, data, services, and systems with minimal code for enterprise integration by using Azure Logic Apps.
 services: logic-apps
 ms.service: logic-apps
 ms.suite: integration